-Simon’s ancestors hail from Cornwall, but he lives on Wurundjeri land, west of the Merri Creek (now known as Coburg, in Melbourne, Australia).
-Simon tries to take the call to the “weak and foolish” Way of the Cross seriously, which has seen him play frisbee with soldiers on a military base during war games, invite police and anti-globalisation protesters to sit down to a freegan meal together at the G20 meetings, and lead 120 young Christians on a march around the offices of the world’s 3rd largest weapons manufacturer.
-In 2011 he was part of a delegation of international peacemakers who travelled to Afghanistan.
-He is a Baptist minister at GraceTree, a small Baptist community in the inner north of Melbourne trying to find ways to live simply, lovingly and joyfully together.
-He works at Urban Seed, a Christian organisation making community with some of Melbourne’s most marginalised people.
-He is husband to Julie and Dad to three amazing kids.
+simonMy ancestors hail from Cornwall, but I live on Wurundjeri land, west of the Merri Creek (now known as Coburg, in Melbourne, Australia).
+I want to live the kind of life for which the only rational explanation is, “because Jesus Christ was raised from the dead.”
+This has seen me play frisbee with soldiers on a military base during war games, plant trees in a Kabul schoolyard and an Australian military base, and hit the emergency stop button on equipment at the secretive Swan Island military base.
+In 2011 I was part of a delegation of international peacemakers who travelled to Afghanistan.
+I am a nonviolence trainer who has run training for groups as diverse as World Vision, Occupy Melbourne, and the Australian Youth Climate Coalition.
+I’m a Brother of the Holy Transfiguration Monastery, and an elder at GraceTree, a small Baptist community in the inner north of Melbourne trying to find ways to live simply, lovingly and joyfully together.
+I’m married to Julie and Dad to four amazing kids.

-Simon is available for speaking engagements, preaching, and leading workshops and weekend retreats in peace and nonviolence, as well as Christian discipleship.
-If you would like to book him you can email him at smoyle[at]gmail.com.
+I enjoy the opportunity to speak to groups, preach, and lead workshops and weekend retreats in peace and nonviolence, as well as Christian discipleship.
+If you would like to contact me, email smoyle[at]gmail.com.
+I’d love to hear from you.

 Some links to Simon’s published material: